katiehuangx/katiehuangx/README.md

 I'm Katie, a data professional with a strong focus in SQL.

+Currently, I'm a SQL consultant at DataLemur where I've developed over 100 queries and improved user understanding through detailed documentation.

 My areas of expertise include query optimization, database design, data modeling, and data analysis.

 ### 📚 Projects